akashmjn/tinydiarize/README.md

 ## What's included?

-- Finetuned checkpoint for the `small.en-tdrz` model (located [here](whisper/__init__.py)) and example inference code (relevant changes in [[#4]](https://github.com/akashmjn/tinydiarize/pull/4)).
+- Finetuned checkpoint for the `small.en-tdrz` model (located [here](whisper/__init__.py)) and example inference code (relevant edits in [[#4]](https://github.com/akashmjn/tinydiarize/pull/4)).
+This doesn't require any extra dependencies.
-- Tools for comparison and analysis (located under [/tdrz_dev](tdrz_dev))):
+- Tools for comparison and analysis (under [/tdrz_dev](tdrz_dev)):
     - A scoring tool to measure and compare accuracy on your own data in an easy to interpret way.
-    - Reference script to run and compare various diarization pipelines.
+    - A reference script to run and compare various diarization pipelines.
-    - A Jupyter notebook to compare and understand performance in detail on a handful of earnings calls.
+    - A Jupyter notebook to compare and understand performance in detail.
 - Finetuning code will also be made available shortly.

-We aim to provide a starting point enabling others (or even OpenAI themselves!) to contribute to performance improvements and extend support (multilingual, speech translation etc.).
+We aim to provide a starting point enabling anyone (or even OpenAI themselves!) to improve performance and extend support (multilingual, speech translation etc.).

 ## Performance